kulla/ansible-role-neovim/README.md

 neovim
 ======

-Installs and configures the text editor [neovim](https://neovim.io/).
+Installs and configures the text editor [neovim](https://neovim.io/) using the operating system's package manager.

 Example Playbook
 ----------------